Summit, New Jersey Weather

 - How many rainy days does Summit get?

-- Summit averages about 79 rainy days per year.
+- Summit averages about 180 days with measurable rain or snow each year.

 - What hardiness zone is Summit?